xsco/libdjinterop/README.md

 $ nix-shell
 ```

-You can then build `libdjinterop` by using Meson as described above.
+You can then build `libdjinterop` by as described above.

-This is advantageous when developing since it only recompiles sources that it
-needs to.

 Thanks To
 =========